lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ### Selection of Connection Identifiers

 C_I and C_R are chosen by I and R, respectively.
 The Initiator selects C_I and sends it in message_1 for the Responder to use as a reference to the connection in communications with the Initiator.
-The Responder selects C_R and sends in message_2 for the Initiator to use as a reference to the connection in communications with the Responder.
+The Responder selects C_R and sends it in message_2 for the Initiator to use as a reference to the connection in communications with the Responder.

 If connection identifiers are used by an application protocol for which EDHOC establishes keys then the selected connection identifiers SHALL adhere to the requirements for that protocol, see {{ci-oscore}} for an example.

 ### Use of Connection Identifiers with OSCORE {#ci-oscore}

 For OSCORE, the choice of a connection identifier results in the endpoint selecting its Recipient ID, see Section 3.1 of {{RFC8613}}, for which certain uniqueness requirements apply, see Section 3.3 of {{RFC8613}}.
 Therefore, the Initiator and the Responder MUST NOT select connection identifiers such that it results in same OSCORE Recipient ID.
-Since the Recipient ID is a byte string and a EDHOC connection identifier is either a CBOR byte string or a CBOR integer, care must be taken when selecting the connection identifiers and converting them to Recipient IDs.
+Since the Recipient ID is a byte string and an EDHOC connection identifier is either a CBOR byte string or a CBOR integer, care must be taken when selecting the connection identifiers and converting them to Recipient IDs.
 A mapping from EDHOC connection identifier to OSCORE Recipient ID is specified in {{edhoc-to-oscore}}.

 ## Transport {#transport}